What age is recommended for a child to start reading? Some say [when] they are 3+, others say when they are in first grade. —Lucrecia C., via Facebook

 - Put a new twist on Slap Jack.
-As with the original version of the game, a deck of cards is divided equally between two players, with the stacks face down.
-One at a time, each player places the top card of her pile face up in the center of the table, but in this version of the game, the first player to name the number on the top card wins the pile and adds these cards to his own pile.
+As in the original version of the game, a deck of cards is divided equally between two players, with the stacks facedown.
+One at a time, each player places the top card of her pile faceup in the center of the table, but in this version of the game, the first player to name the number on the top card wins the pile and adds these cards to his own pile.
 If both players name the number at the same time, neither player gets the pile, and the game continues.
 Play continues until a player has won all of the cards.
 Other versions can be played with cards from games such as Memory or Old Maid.

 Use your read-aloud time to increase your child's ability to remember spoken information for a short period of time:

 - Read it again…and again.
 When your child asks for repeated readings of the same book, rejoice!
 While you may tire of the storyline, your child is gradually memorizing the text and enhancing her listening comprehension.
 Eventually, you can encourage your child to “read” the story to you, using what she’s memorized to retell the tale.
 You can also have your child retell the story using puppets, or by simply acting it out.
 Books with predictable, repetitive storylines are a good place to start.

 - Read and discuss.
 While younger children benefit from fewer interruptions during reading in order to maintain attention, occasionally ask your child questions about the story and illustrations.
 Sometimes, repeat your child’s response.
 Other times, expand on what he has said, or make your own responses.
 This provides your child with a model of how to talk about books and enhances his ability to remember what he’s heard.